-In addition to the matters brought to the PIB for discussion by the executive team, including those with a potential to impact on the public interest or the firm's reputation, the independent members are free to add to the agenda any items which in their view require examination and challenge.
-We have added an additional standing item, 'Engagements and Matters of Public Interest' to the agenda for each meeting to demonstrate our commitment to serve and protect the public interest.
+The PIB meets formally a minimum of four times each year.
+In addition to the matters brought to the PIB for discussion by the executive team, INEs are free to add any item which in their view requires examination and challenge to the agenda for PIB meetings.
+The freedom to do this is important from an independence perspective and the INEs constantly seek to identify ways in which they can improve their effectiveness in safeguarding the public interest, strengthening the firm's governance and promoting audit quality.
 The INEs meet in private session at the end of each meeting and I bring any significant matters arising to the attention of the managing partner.